libigl/libigl.github.io/docs/rewritten-history.md

 ### How To Upgrade?

 If you are using libigl as a **submodule**, I suggest you simply remove the submodule and add it again.
-To remove a submodule you can write
+To remove a submodule you can write (replacing `external/libigl` with the relative path to libigl in your repo):
 ```
 git submodule deinit external/libigl
 git rm -rf external/libigl